marcelomatus/gilda-opts/docs/GettingStarted.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Preparing Case Input Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The full details of the input data files are documented in Chapter x.
-The GILDA-OPTS distribution also includes some examples described a bit further in Chapter Y.
+The ``gilda-opts`` distribution also includes some examples described a bit further in Chapter Y.

 ^^^^^^^^^^^^^^^^
 Solving the Case